GCP VM with Cloud SQL and GCS

 condition: service_started

-Because you now use the Cloud SQL service, you don't need the PostgreSQL Docker service anymore.
+Since you're now using Cloud SQL, you no longer need the PostgreSQL Docker service.
 Remove it from the docker-compose.yml

 file.